wohaco/despace/parker_solar_probe.md

 The Parker Solar Probe mission design uses repeated gravity assists at Venus to incrementally decrease its orbital perihelion to achieve a final altitude (above the surface) of approximately 8.5 solar radii, or about 6 millions km.

-The spacecraft trajectory will include seven Venus flybys over nearly seven years to gradually shrink its elliptical orbit around the Sun, for a total of 24 orbits.
+The spacecraft trajectory will include seven Venus fly‑bys over nearly seven years to gradually shrink its elliptical orbit around the Sun, for a total of 24 orbits.

-After the first Venus flyby, the probe will be in an elliptical orbit with a period of 150 days (two-thirds the period of Venus), making three orbits while Venus makes two.
-On the second flyby, the period shortens to 130 days.
+After the first Venus fly‑by, the probe will be in an elliptical orbit with a period of 150 days (two-thirds the period of Venus), making three orbits while Venus makes two.
+On the second fly‑by, the period shortens to 130 days.
 After less than two orbits (only 198 days later) it encounters Venus a third time at a point earlier in the orbit of Venus.
 This encounter shortens its period to half of that of Venus, or about 112.5 days.
 After two orbits it meets Venus a fourth time at about the same place, shortening its period to about 102 days.
 After 237 days it meets Venus for the fifth time and its period is shortened to about 96 days, three-sevenths that of Venus.
 It then makes seven orbits while Venus makes three.
 The sixth encounter, almost two years after the fifth, brings its period down to 92 days, two-fifths that of Venus.
 After five more orbits (two orbits of Venus) it meets Venus for the seventh and last time, decreasing its period to 88 or 89 days and allowing it to approach closer to the Sun.

 |![](f/project/p/parkersolarprobe/animation_of_parkersolarprobe_trajectory.gif)|
 |:--|